alphagov/govuk-design-system/src/components/cookie-banner/index.md

 - service workers
 - any other technologies that store files on the user’s device

-This cookie banner and the [cookies page pattern](/patterns/cookies-page/) are based on the approach to getting cookie consent used on the GOV.UK website.
+This cookie banner and the [Cookies page pattern](/patterns/cookies-page/) are based on the approach to getting cookie consent used on the GOV.UK website.

 This component page shows several options for using a cookie banner, based on the types of cookies you’re using in the service.
 We also tell you what to cover in your cookie banner, with some text examples.